Interstate 287: New York State Thruway

-Cross-Westchester Expressway
+Cross Westchester Expressway

-The Cross-Westchester Expressway, which is maintained by the NYSTA, is six lanes wide and carries I-287 east to a westbound exit for NY 119 that is intertwined with the ramps between the New York State Thruway and NY 119/Saw Mill River Parkway.
+The Cross Westchester Expressway, which is maintained by the NYSTA, is six lanes wide and carries I-287 east to a westbound exit for NY 119 that is intertwined with the ramps between the New York State Thruway and NY 119/Saw Mill River Parkway.
 After passing over the Saw Mill River Parkway and the Saw Mill River, the road enters the village of Elmsford and runs through developed areas as it has a partial diamond interchange with NY 9A that does not have an eastbound exit.
-The Cross-Westchester Expressway turns southeast from this point and intersects the Sprain Brook Parkway.
+The Cross Westchester Expressway turns southeast from this point and intersects the Sprain Brook Parkway.
 I-287 widens to eight lanes at this junction and continues to the exit for NY 100A.
 After the NY 100A interchange, the freeway leaves Elmsford and turns to the east near residential areas, narrowing to six lanes before coming to an exit for NY 100 and NY 119 that also has access to the Bronx River Parkway.

 Following this exit, the road becomes eight lanes again and crosses over the Bronx River Parkway, the Bronx River, and Metro-North Railroad's Harlem Line.
 Here, the road crosses into White Plains and reaches an interchange with NY 22.
 Past NY 22, I-287 makes a sharp curve to the south as it narrows to six lanes and runs near inhabited neighborhoods.
 The road has a westbound exit and eastbound entrance with the Central Westchester Parkway, a road that provides access to the Taconic State Parkway by way of NY 22.
-The freeway runs past commercial areas to the east of downtown White Plains as it encounters Westchester Avenue, which connects to NY 119, NY 127, and Anderson Hill Road as well as The Westchester shopping mall in the downtown area.
-Within this interchange, the Cross-Westchester Expressway turns east along the border between Harrison to the north and White Plains to the south.
+The freeway runs past commercial areas to the east of downtown White Plains as it encounters Westchester Avenue, which connects to The Westchester shopping mall in the downtown area.
+Within this interchange, the Cross Westchester Expressway turns east along the border between Harrison to the north and White Plains to the south.
 Westchester Avenue becomes a frontage road for I-287 as the road passes corporate parks to the north and populated neighborhoods to the south.